Dylan-Grinboju/InfiniteFriends/README.md

 3. **Set up your SpiderHeck directory**

-   Because we are building for multiple mod-loaders, your game directory will need to contain both of them (assuming you are building for both).
-This can mostly be done without conflict by simply installing both.
+   Because we are building for multiple mod-loaders, your game directory will need to contain all of them (assuming you are building for all three).
+This can mostly be done without conflict by simply installing all three.
 Notably, however, each loader's `doorstop_config.ini` will need to be preserved.
 The Doorstop (`winhttp.dll`) version may also conflict; keeping the latest one should be sufficient.

    To launch with a particular loader, rename the dormant loader's `doorstop_config.ini` to something else, e.g. `doorstop_config.modweaver.ini`.
 This is a finicky solution, but as far as I can tell the `--doorstop-target-assembly` CLI parameter was broken in Doorstop 4, or I just can't get it to work.

 5. **Compile**

-   ModWeaver and BepInEx each have a build configuration.
+   ModWeaver, Silk, and BepInEx each have a build configuration.
    <br />Using Visual Studio or Rider, building will close the game and copy the compiled .dll directly into your mod folder.